magnolett/UniversityProject/README.md

     5. Comments and suggestions are always welcome.

 2. How it works?
-    1. So, we have Coordinator, Teacher and Student with different options and actions;
+    1. We have Coordinator, Teacher and Student with different options and actions;
       1. Coordinator:
         * Coordinator can